 A standard AireOS ACL functions similarly to a dACL or switch port ACL.
 Permit statements allow traffic and deny statements drop traffic.
 A redirect ACL on an AireOS WLC, though, is different than a redirect ACL on a switch or IOS XE based WLC.
 Permit statements in a wireless ACL dictates what traffic is allowed onto the network.
 Deny statements dictate what traffic to redirected to the ISE portal (guest, BYOD, etc.).
 Typically, a wireless redirect ACL has permit statements allowing traffic for DHCP, DNS, ISE PSN access, and then a deny all at the bottom.

-IOS/IOS XE ACLs and AireOS wireless ACLs also operate differently in another way.
-ACLs on a switch are quasi stateful.
-That means if you allow a connection out the reply traffic will be allowed back because we are controlling traffic entering the port from the endpoint connected.
+IOS/IOS XE ACLs and AireOS wireless ACLs also operate differently in another way. dACLs, and port ACLs assigned using “ip access-group [ACL Name] in”, on a switch are only controlling inbound (endpoint to network) traffic.
+That means if you allow a connection out the reply traffic will be allowed back.
+That also means all network traffic going toward the endpoint is allowed by default so you can write rules to permit the endpoint the ability to respond (ie allowing RDP) while still limiting access to the endpoint for the rest of the network.
 ACLs in AireOS are stateless.
 If you allow traffic out, you must allow the traffic back.
 You can configure the enforcement direction when configuring an ACL rule in AireOS by designating it as inbound, outbound, or both.
 Keep in mind that direction is in relation to the WLC.
 Pretend that you are standing in the place of the WLC facing the client endpoint.
 Inbound traffic is coming from the client into the WLC.
 Outbound traffic is going from the WLC to the client.
 Both is, well, both.